browserslist/browserslist/README.md

 to be free from updating versions manually.
 Browserslist will use [`caniuse-lite`] with [Can I Use] data for this queries.

-Browserslist will take queries from tool option, `browserslist` config, `.browserslistrc` config, `browserslist` section in `package.json` or environment variables.

 You can check how config works at our playground: [`browsersl.ist`](https://browsersl.ist/)

 <a href="https://browsersl.ist/">